Qatar's missing plane mystery continues

 "Qatar Airways' number one priority remains the safety of its passengers and crew.
 For this reason, all affected aircraft remain grounded, and we are unable to accept delivery of further aircraft tendered for delivery by Airbus."

-Passengers rebooked onto a service to Doha which departed at 6.30pm last night.
+Some passengers were rebooked onto a new service to Doha which departed at 6.30pm last night.

+The airline's country manager for New Zealand Christopher Paykel said that "Qatar Airways regrets the disruption" and that they were making arrangements for remaining travellers.

+"Passengers were provided with hotel accommodation and meal reimbursement while we made alternative flight arrangements.
+Majority of the affected passengers departed Auckland on 18 May, and we are working closely with the remaining passengers for alternative flight options."

 The affected travellers said they are writing a joint letter of grievance to the airline.